Nopalev/clock-hive/README.md

 }
 ```

-In order for the clock to keeps running, a `Timer` class is needed to renew the clock in each several miliseconds.
-Personally I am comfortable with 100 miliseconds as intervals.
+In order for the clock to keeps running, a `Timer` class is needed to renew the clock in each several milliseconds.
+Personally I am comfortable with 100 milliseconds as intervals.
 The `Timer` class is used to update each `WorldTime` class.

 ```dart
 t = Timer.periodic(const Duration(milliseconds: 100), (timer) {